Who we are

 Actions are focused around three pillars: scaling up regenerative agricultural practices; boosting cultivated biodiversity and diets through product portfolios; and eliminating deforestation / enhancing the management, restoration and protection high-value natural ecosystems.

-Led by the World Business Council for Sustainable Development (WBCSD) and Emmanuel Faber, Chairman and CEO of Danone and Co-Chair of the Consumer Goods Forum, the coalition currently consists of nineteen companies.
+Led by the World Business Council for Sustainable Development (WBCSD), the coalition currently consists of nineteen companies.

 Biodiversity is threatened and business is stepping up